This article contains affiliate links

 Modern machinery and globalisation has changed how we farm and manage the landscape.

 This has led to a dramatic number of valuable wildlife species being lost.
-Probably not coincidently people have also become less happy.
+Not coincidently people have also become less connected to nature.

-Continuous studies have shown a direct link between improved mental health and wild gardens.
+Continuous studies have demonstrated a link between improved mental health and wild gardens.
 Quite simply, nature is good for both our mental and physical health.

 In today’s ever chaotic and stressful world wildlife gardens enable us to unwind.
 It has been found that people who live surrounded by plants and animals are generally more fulfilled.

-Therefore the past 100 year period of human history has some explaining to do!
-In our predominantly urban existence wildlife gardens are offering that little injection of spiritual calm.
+Consequently the past 100 year period of human history has some explaining to do!
+In our predominantly urban existence wildlife gardens are offering that a little injection of spiritual calm.